 Each rule specifies a behavior and gives it a positive or negative values.
 When users exhibit such behaviors, they are awarded points.
 However, take into account, that each lead may be awarded points for each rule once, so if you have a rule for social media clicks to your website’s contact page, the lead will be assigned points only the first time when he/she takes actions.

 HubSpot’s scoring system can also be used for segmenting your metrics and targeting your emails.
 You can get the list of those leads that have reached a specific score and create special campaigns for them.

-Here are the 10 things that prevent things from getting the most of their HubSpot portal and how HubSpot’s feature can add benefit and value to their business.
+Here are the 10 things that prevent companies from getting the most of their HubSpot portal, so we tried to show how HubSpot’s features can add benefit and value to your business.
 To be effective and to have good results, you need to fully research the HubSpot platform, understand it from in and out and only in this case HubSpot’s benefits will overweight its costs and will provide value for your business.